ShiftLeftSecurity/sbt-ci-release-early/readme.md

 travis encrypt-file private-key.pem --add
 ```

 That's all - give it a try.
+Remember to add `private-key.pem.enc` to your repository, but *not* `private-key.pem`.

 ## Dependencies
 By installing `sbt-ci-release-early` the following sbt plugins are also brought in: